20 Best Podcasts in Spanish: Improve Your Listening Skills

 LightSpeed Spanish is a Spanish podcast designed with the requirements of complete beginners in mind.

-The podcast teaches the basics of the Spanish language, Spanish conversation and grammar in a conversational tone with native speakers.
+The podcast teaches the basics of the Spanish language, Spanish conversations, and grammar in a conversational tone with native speakers.

-The Colombian-American bilingual host teaches listeners about Latin America culture, current events in Colombia and Latino life from her perspective.
+The Colombian-American bilingual host teaches listeners about Latin American culture, current events in Colombia, and Latinx life from her perspective.

 At the same time, she learns more about American culture and language every day through conversations with friends and her American partner.

-LightSpeed Spanish is a great podcast for beginners because it includes sound examples and explanations in English.
+LightSpeed Spanish is a great podcast for beginner Spanish students because it includes sound examples and explanations in English.

 It also features:

-👍 Accessibility via iTunes, Google Play, YouTube or at LightSpeedSpanish.com
+• Accessibility via iTunes, Google Play, or YouTube

 16. Hoy Hablamos (intermediate to advanced)